 Treatment

-Osteochondrosis is self-limiting and the bone will eventually revascularize to a certain extent.
-The goal of therapy is to facilitate maximal revascularisation while minimising long term symptoms.
+Osteochondrosis is self-limiting, and the bone will eventually revascularize to a certain extent.
+The goal of therapy is to facilitate maximal revascularisation while minimising long-term symptoms.

-• Joint function: Patients range of motion and stiffness should be assessed.
+- Joint function: Patients range of motion and stiffness should be assessed.
 If there is a significant loss of joint function the patient should be treated more aggressively to prevent progression

-• Patient symptoms: If the patient’s pain is significant, they may need some immobilisation to aid with pain prior to progression of their rehabilitation.
+- Patient symptoms: If the patient’s pain is significant, they may need some immobilisation to aid with pain prior to progression of their rehabilitation.

 Three broad treatment strategies exist.

 Conservative: This will involve modified activity to ensure no further stress is placed on the area involved.
 A physiotherapy programme can help to strengthen the area and improve joint function.
-This approach is suitable for patients with minimal symptoms and early changes of disease progression on x-ray.
+This approach is suitable for patients with minimal symptoms and early changes of disease progression on x-rays.

-Immobilisation: Immobilisation can be beneficial for patients with significant pain or more advanced changes on x-ray.
-This may be in the form of a cast, walking boot or splint depending on the area involved.
+Immobilisation: Immobilisation can benefit patients with significant pain or more advanced changes on x-rays.
+Depending on the area involved, this may be in the form of a cast, walking boot or splint.
 This needs to be weighed up against the risk of worsening joint stiffness.

 Prognosis